mbauman/Signals.jl/README.md

 A package specialized for signals that vary over time, where time is measured in seconds.
 This is very much a work in progress.
 Collaboration is welcome!

+## Design

+A `Signal` is a combination of a time vector with any number of channels.
+It is vector (`<: AbstractVector`) of its channels, and so iteration is done across channels (not along the data within the channels), skipping the time vector.
+All channels must themselves be an `AbstractVector`, and they must have the same length as the time vector.

+Signals may be either regularly sampled (`RegularSignal`) or discrete, where the step between timepoints is not constant.
+Regularly sampled signals are simply Signals whos time vector is a Range.
+This allows for some very nice optimizations and saving of space.
+Time is always in seconds.

+Since a Signal is itself a vector of channels, `sig1` can be a channel of another Signal `sig2` (if `sig1` has the same number of channels as timepoints in `sig2`).
+In this case, the terminology gets a little awkward -- the channels of the nested Signal `sig1` would probably be more appropiately described as repetitions.
+But this can be very nice way to associate events at specific times with repetitions of a signal.
+This can be the first step in averaging signals about a recurring event or building of a peri-stimulus time histogram, or it may simply be used to associate spike snippets with their times.

 ## Example usage:

     julia> Pkg.clone("https://github.com/mbauman/Signals.jl.git")